localstack/docs/content/en/user-guide/chaos-engineering/subsequent-configs/index.md

 The `DYNAMODB_ERROR_PROBABILITY` behaves the same as with Kinesis, returning a `ProvisionedThroughputExceededException` response from the DynamoDB service.
 This field also takes a decimal value between 0.0(default) and 1.0.

-Start LocalStack defining 0.8 value for the `DYNAMODB_ERROR_PROBABILITY`:
+Start LocalStack, defining a 0.8 value for the `DYNAMODB_ERROR_PROBABILITY`:

 ```bash
 $ DYNAMODB_ERROR_PROBABILITY=0.8 localstack start
 ```

-We can proceed to create a table:
+We can now proceed to create a table:

 ```bash
 $ awslocal dynamodb create-table \